-- This funding is not for audit or service evaluation. - This funding is not for support with university fees. - Applications for retrospective funding of completed projects, whether self-funded or otherwise will not be supported. - Applicants must have been in continuous membership with the Society of Radiographers for a minimum of one year if funds requested are less than £5,000 and for a minimum of two years if requesting funds greater than £5,000.
+- This funding is not for audit or service evaluation; - This funding is not for support with university fees; - Applications for retrospective funding of completed projects, whether self-funded or otherwise will not be supported; - Applicants must have been in continuous membership with the Society of Radiographers for a minimum of one year if funds requested are less than £5,000 and for a minimum of two years if requesting funds greater than £5,000;

-- Applicants must hold current registration with the Health and Care Professions Council (HCPC) or appropriate voluntary register. - Funding of a literature review will only be considered if there will be a specific outcome from the review, it will be part of a larger project proposal and it will lead on to future work. - Unfortunately, we are unable to fund applicants who have previously received CoRIPS funding.
+- Funding of a literature review will only be considered if there will be a specific outcome from the review, it will be part of a larger project proposal and it will lead on to future work. - Unfortunately, we are unable to fund applicants who have previously received CoRIPS funding.
 However, former awardees may perform a Co-Investigator role to the Principle Investigator.